 Note that almost any projector these days with MHL support or wireless capabilities to work with tablets and phones has at least minimal interactivity.
 So, when I talk about serious interactivity, I’m talking pens, maybe finger-touch controls and more, not just control from apps.

 Overall, the benefits of interactive projectors, which are typically ultra or very short throw projectors in schools, is that they can be mounted to the wall above the screen, rather than the ceiling.
 They are also so close to the screen that the intense projector light doesn’t get in the speaker’s eyes, so they are better positioned to not blind the teacher or student standing up by the screen.

 This normally creates a less expensive, simpler installation, compared to mounting more traditional standard and short throw projectors.
 The other benefit to this is that it does not cast too much of a shadow on the projection surface.

 Remember, this year’s report also contains previous winners of the Interactive or UST Projector category, and, of course, everything links back to our full reviews.

 Again, this year, we address the advantages and disadvantages of lamp versus LED, Laser, and also hybrid projectors (LED/Laser such as the Casio line).

-All of the projectors covered here are available at the time of this publication according to their manufacturers, and none are expected to be discontinued before September 30th 2018.
-They should, therefore, all be available for schools to purchase in quantity for the upcoming K-12 school year.
-And, they should be around for the higher education purchasing season this coming Fall.
+All of the projectors covered here are available at the time of this publication according to their manufacturers, and none are expected to be discontinued before September 30th 2019.
+They should all be available for schools to purchase in quantity for the upcoming K-12 school year.
+And, they should be around for the higher education purchasing season later summer and fall.

-This year’s report includes plenty (five) high-brightness projectors suitable for those large university classrooms, and also in K-12 auditoriums and multi-purpose rooms.
+This year’s report includes plenty (11) high-brightness projectors suitable for those large university classrooms, (and also in K-12 auditoriums and multi-purpose rooms).

-There are six of the traditional small fixed install/portable projectors that work well in smaller classrooms.
+There are eight of the traditional small fixed install/portable projectors that work well in smaller classrooms.